la2050/archive/_projects/2015/south-los-angeles-healthy-corner-store-conversion-program.md

   economy by increasing the profits of local businesses.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23775%252Fdisplay%252FCB_Logo.jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- South Los Angeles Healthy Corner Store Conversion Program is a proposal to help prevent childhood obesity through an innovative approach of converting corner stores into venues that stock fresh, healthy products.
-In food deserts, with limited access to fresh fruits and vegetables, corner stores are ubiquitous.
-Adding fresh, healthy food to these regularly frequented businesses can increase consumption of nutritious food and stimulate the economy by increasing the profits of local businesses.
 Where will you be working?:
   - South LA
   - >-